DHTMLX/gantt-docs/data/desktop/critical_path.md

 A critical path is a sequence of tasks that can't be delayed.
 Otherwise, the whole project would be delayed.<br>
 The critical path also determines the shortest time the project can take.<br>

-A task is considered critical if it has no days of slack and any delay would directly affect the project completion date.<br>
+A task is considered critical if it has no days of slack and any delay would directly affect the project completion date.
+The detailed explanation of how the logic of calculation of the critical path works is given in the [Critical path logic](#criticalpathlogic) section.<br>
 Slack time is the time that a task can slip without affecting other tasks or the project's completion date.